Why Some Bodies Resist Boundaries (and How to Fix It)

 5-7 minute read

-The Goal: Making boundary setting feel peaceful by expanding your body's capacity to handle overpowering emotions.
+The Goal: Making boundary setting feel peaceful by expanding your body's capacity to handle difficult feelings.

 Setting a boundary should feel peaceful.

-But if boundaries are new territory for you, it probably won’t feel like that at first.
-Instead of peace, your nervous system will be on alert.
-You might experience a spectrum of physical and emotional reactions, ranging from mild to overpowering, such as the following:
+But if boundaries are new for you, it probably won’t feel like that at first.
+Instead of peace, your body will be on alert.
+You might experience various emotional reactions, ranging from mild to overpowering, such as the following:

 • Nervousness: Feeling a slight flutter in your stomach.